isomerpages/nyp-sirs/_services/consultancy/union-training-assistance-programme-utap.md

 ---
-title: 'Union Training Assistance Programme (UTAP)'
+title: Union Training Assistance Programme (UTAP)
 permalink: /services/consultancy/utap/
-breadcrumb: 'Union Training Assistance Programme'
+breadcrumb: Union Training Assistance Programme
 third_nav_title: Consultancy
 ---
 <h4>What is Union Training Assistance Programme (UTAP)?</h4>

 <p>UTAP is a training benefit for NTUC members to defray their cost of training.
 This benefit is to encourage more NTUC members to go for skills upgrading.</p>